Retrospective Search for Strongly Lensed Supernovae in the DESI Legacy Imaging Surveys: Grade C D Lensed Supernova and Unlensed Supernova Candidates

 \subsection{DESI-034.3625-35.3563}

 DESI-034.3625-35.3563 is a C-grade strong lensing candidate, discovered in \citet{storfer2022}.

 DESI-034.3625-35.3563 is \txb{a} strong lensing candidate system with a single massive galaxy as the main lens.
-There appear to be two faint arcs, located North (identified by Tractor as objects 4 and 5 in Figure~\ref{fig:3032rgb}) and South (objects 2 and 3) of the foreground galaxy, \txb{at} approximately four arcseconds away.
-Given the morphology and similarity in color, they quite possibly correspond to the same background source.
+There appear to be two faint arcs, located North (identified by Tractor as objects 4 and 5 in Figure~\ref{fig:3032rgb}) and South (objects 2 and 3) of the foreground galaxy, \txb{at} approximately four arcseconds away. \trr{Given the similarities in morphology, color, and photo-$z$}, they quite possibly correspond to the same background source.
 The transient lies directly at the east end of the first arc (object 5).
 This transient is also only about 2.5 effective radii (Figure~\ref{fig:3032sersic}) away from the lens, and so it is possible that the foreground galaxy is the host.

 \paragraph{Postulation 1: uL-SN~Ia} Figure~\ref{fig:3032p1} shows the best-fit SALT3 light curve model for the uL-SN~Ia scenario.
 This model agrees well with the data, with reasonable light curve parameters.
 The inferred absolute magnitude is consistent with the expectation for a SN~Ia at the redshift of the foreground galaxy.
 Therefore, this seems to be a likely identity the transient.